 Consistent with other app-based technology, younger car renters make greater use of apps to manage their rental experience.
-A third of those under age 30 have used an app to locate their car, select their preferred vehicle, or skip the check-in line.
-While younger consumers are more likely than their counterparts to have already used some form of rental car technology, there is still plenty of opportunity to appeal to young and old alike using the various forms of digital technology in the future.
+Four-in-ten under age 30 have used an app to upgrade their vehicle or to select their exact vehicle after making the reservation, which increased from last year.
+While younger consumers are more likely than their older counterparts to have already used some form of rental car technology, there is still plenty of opportunity to appeal to young and old alike using the various forms of digital technology in the future.

-In a sea of car-rental sameness, companies have an opportunity to differentiate themselves by emphasizing how these innovative features make the rental process easier and more efficient for consumers.
+In a sea of car-rental sameness, companies have an opportunity to differentiate themselves by emphasizing how these innovative features make the rental process easier and more efficient for consumers, especially as interest in using these features grows year over year.
 These features are especially important in the long run because of their higher usage and interest among younger renters.

 Written by: Sara Farbry, Vice President, Methods